Polaroid Corporation: Decline

 In 1977, Land introduced the Polaroid Instant Home Movie camera named Polavision, based on the Dufaycolor process.
 However, the product arrived on the market when videotape-based systems were rapidly gaining popularity.
 Thus it failed to sell well in retail stores and has been described as the swan song for Polaroid.
 After four decades as chairman, Edwin Land was coerced into resigning and leaving the corporation he had founded.
 He died in 1991.
 The Polavision debacle eventually caused the company to write off $89 million, including most of the manufactured products.
 The underlying technology of Polavision was later improved for use in the Polachrome instant slide film system.

+William J. McCune Jr was appointed chief executive officer in 1980.
+He joined the company in 1939, two years after its founding.
+He led the company until end 1985 when I. M. Booth, 54, was appointed as Polaroid’s chief executive, McCune remained chairman.